sbragagnolo/bc-tutorial-2018/handson.md

 ### 1.1.
 What is Solidity

-Solidity is high-level language to code smart contracts in the Ehtereum platform.
+Solidity is high-level language to code smart contracts in the Ethereum platform.
 Solidity is a statically typed language inspired by C++, Javascript, and Python.
 It supports multiple inheritance, user defined types (e.g., structs, enums), and it even has some "syntactic suggar" for other features.
 Please, consult the [Solidity Documentation](https://solidity.readthedocs.io/en/latest/) for a more in depth language description.

 ### 1.2.
 Remix